Loom logo

 The Finance Lead

 From a finance perspective, Loom presents a mixed picture that requires careful evaluation beyond its popular user adoption.
 The freemium model is genuinely useful with 25 videos and 5-minute limits, allowing organizations to test extensively before committing budget.
-The Business tier at $8/user/month provides reasonable value for core screen recording needs, though the jump to $12/user/month for advanced features may not justify ROI for all use cases.
+The Business tier now lists at $15/creator/month billed annually (or $18 month-to-month), which is a materially higher entry point than finance teams may remember; at this price the value case rests on the tool genuinely displacing meeting and documentation time, not merely convenience.
+With only a free Starter tier below it and Enterprise on 'contact sales' above, there is no cheaper paid step to soften the jump, so per-seat discipline matters from day one.

 The pricing structure becomes concerning at enterprise scale where 'contact sales' pricing creates budget uncertainty.
 Storage costs can escalate quickly with video files, and Loom's pricing doesn't clearly articulate long-term storage fees or data retention policies.
-This opacity makes it difficult to model multi-year TCO accurately, particularly for organizations with extensive video libraries.
+This opacity makes it difficult to model multi-year TCO accurately, particularly for organizations with extensive video libraries, and it compounds the higher $15/creator base when you project a growing seat count across several years.

 ROI measurement proves challenging as Loom's benefits - reduced meeting time, improved communication efficiency, training cost reduction - are largely qualitative.
-While these productivity gains are real, quantifying them for budget justification requires significant internal analysis.
-The platform lacks built-in analytics that would help finance teams demonstrate concrete value to leadership.
+While these productivity gains are real, quantifying them for budget justification requires significant internal analysis, and that burden is heavier now that each seat costs $15/creator/month rather than a token amount.
+The platform lacks built-in analytics that would help finance teams demonstrate concrete value to leadership, so the payback narrative must be built manually before scaling seats.

-Contract terms appear standard for SaaS tools, with monthly and annual options, though enterprise agreements lack transparency.
+Contract terms appear standard for SaaS tools, with monthly and annual options, and the roughly 17% premium for month-to-month ($18 vs $15 per creator) is a clear, quantifiable incentive to commit annually once usage is proven.
+Enterprise agreements still lack transparency.
 The billing system is straightforward for smaller deployments but may require additional admin overhead for larger organizations managing multiple teams and usage tracking.

 Billing & Invoicing8.0